Tropical cyclones in 2025: July–December

 The season began with a tropical low in TCWC Jakarta's area of responsibility on July 15.
 It moved into the South-West Indian Ocean a day later.
 Then came a tropical low on August 2, which dissipated on August 5.
 Another tropical low formed on September 9, meandering around the ocean, and dissipated on September 12.
 On October 19, yet another low formed, it did not strengthen, it dissipated on October 22.
 All three storms were in the TCWC Jakarta’s responsibility.
 Tropical Low 02U formed on November 14.
+Later that day, Tropical Low 02U was upgraded into a category 1 cyclone, naming it Fina.
+Fina would then meander around the Timor and Arafura seas, strengthening steadily in the process.
+After making a landfall near Darwin, Northern Territory as a Category 2 Cyclone, Fina exited land into the Van Diemen and Beagle Gulfs, eventually reentering the Timor Sea.
+That is when Fina began rapidly intensifying into a Category 4 Cyclone, and making landfall in the Cambridge Bay area at 15:00 UTC as a Category 3 cyclone.
+Fina would soon dissipate on the 25th.